zammitjohn/mailInventoryImport/README.md

 # webims-mail-import
 This simple python tool downloads .csv inventory stocktakes from a Mail server and imports to [webims-backend-api](https://github.com/zammitjohn/webims-backend-api).
-It exploits Inventory ```mail_import``` API to import inventory data.
+It exploits Inventory ```import``` API to import inventory data.
 This tool must be executed per warehouse import job.

 ## Instructions
 1. Install all required libraries and launch [main.py](main.py)